Kro9w/CBLEL-Prep-Companion/README.md

 npm run dev
 ```

-Open `http://localhost:5173` in your browser.
+Open `http://localhost:9326` in your browser.
+Bonus if you can figure out the reason behind that port number :)

 ---